Lanzoor/Lanzoor-Command-Panel/README.md

 2. Install LCP.

-Install the `LCP.py` file, and left click it.
+Install all files (except this file, IMPORTANT: YOU HAVE TO INSTALL BOTH PYTHON FILES OR OTHERWISE WON'T WORK) then left click the `main.py` file.
 It will show you what app to open it, and choose python.
 Now, it will open the terminal!